Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

 > happens to represent a circle, we cannot ask it for its radius, because
 > `Ellipse` has no `radius()` method.

+Most object-oriented languages are designed so that an object's underlying type will be the same for its entire lifetime.
+This makes things interesting when users want to scale a `Circle` without maintaining aspect ratio.
+It means you can't just give the `GraphicalEntity` a `scale()` method which mutates the object in-place, you need to change the entire API so a `Circle` can return an `Ellipse` when the `x` and `y` scale factors aren't the same.

 If you've been programming for a while you will have probably come across the mantra, *"Composition over Inheritance"*.
 It's exactly these sorts of design problems composition is attempting to solve, and ECS is just one way to